Hiking the Compass Harbor Trail in Acadia National Park

 Compass Harbor-Schooner Head Junction

-The one and only time the Compass Harbor Trail splits is at the beginning of the Schooner Head Path, which starts here and extends south to the Schooner Head Overlook and Anemone Trail, running about 2.7 miles (4.3 km) each way.
+The one and only time the Compass Harbor Trail splits is at the beginning of the Schooner Head Path, which starts here and extends south to the Schooner Head Overlook and Anemone Cave Trail, running about 2.7 miles (4.3 km) each way.

 That being said, go left to continue toward Compass Harbor, about 0.2 miles (0.3 km) away.